 Your family will undoubtedly learn to cope with any physical or cognitive limitations that your child has.
 However, these limitations might not be a reality were it not for your child’s hemorrhage during or after birth.

-Because newborn brain hemorrhages can cause cerebral palsy, your lawyer will seek to determine who is responsible for your child’s hemorrhage.
+Because newborn brain hemorrhages can cause cerebral palsy, you might want to seek specialized cerebral palsy attorneys to review your case.
+If your child’s condition is the result of medical error or negligence, you might be entitled to seek compensatory damages from the party or parties responsible.
+Your lawyer will seek to determine who is responsible for your child’s hemorrhage by investigating your case and enlisting the help of medical experts.
 In doing so, they will also identify who is liable for their symptoms of cerebral palsy.

 Birth Injury Lawyer Near Me 1-800-222-9529